SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] Verbose Mode to be Developed so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed
 - [x] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
 No Personal Information to be taken.
 - [x] Integration of Notification Engine with Telegram Bot
-- [x] Native Cross-Platform Support
+- [x] Native Cross-Platform Support for Windows/Mac/Linux
 - [x] Automatically handling IP Throttling Issue

 ## Technical Details

-It's a simple hybrid Console + WinForms Application being developed using .NET Core 3.1, WinForms and C#.
+It's a simple hybrid Console Application being developed using .NET Core 3.1, WinForms and C#.

-_**Currently, application is bundled as a Single Standalone Executable EXE file with Runtime included and therefore no installations are needed to run the Application.
-However, it will only work on Windows Machines only, due to dependency on WinForms for Captcha Popup**_
+_**Currently, application is bundled as a Single Standalone Executable file with Runtime included and therefore no installations are needed to run the Application.
+Due to dependency on WinForms for Captcha Popup, in Windows Machine Manual Captcha is supported.
+However, the application can be used in Linux/Mac as well where Manual Captcha is not supported and AI Assisted Auto Captcha would suffice**_

 In General, to run the application, the following things are needed:
-- Windows 7 SP2 or higher where .NET Core 3.1 Runtime is supported, that's it.
+- [WINDOWS]: Windows 7 SP2 or higher where .NET Core 3.1 Runtime is supported, that's it.
+- [LINUX]: 64-bit Debian like Distros eg. Ubuntu, Mint, Kali Linux etc are supported with support for .NET Core 3.1 Runtime
+- [MACOSX]: 64-bit Mac OSX is supported with .NET Core 3.1 Runtime

 > [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime) is bundled in the Release so no other external dependencies to run the Application.
   _FOR DEVELOPERS TO BUILD/MODIFY_ [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required to build from Source Code or to make some customizations.
 Use of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) is recommended for the purpose of development.